wyssale1/AI-Assistant-Chat/README.md

-# SMC Documentation Q&A System
+# AI Documentation Q&A System

 A powerful documentation assistant that helps technical support staff quickly find information in SMC product documentation using advanced AI models.